woosting/linux/contents/rsa-key/length/length-requirements.md

 The current factoring record is [768 bits, by the end of 2009][4], and quoting this:

-> it is not unreasonable to expect that 1024-bit RSA moduli can be factored well within the next decade by an academic effort.
+> NOTE: It is not unreasonable to expect that 1024-bit RSA moduli can be factored well within the next decade by an academic effort.

 _Update_: I emphasize that the above is about attacks _actually performed_ by _academics_.
 So far, hackers have always been some years behind (see below).
 On the other hand, it is quite conceivable that well funded government agencies are many years _ahead_ in the factoring game.
 They have [the hardware and CPU time][5].
 And there are so many 1024-bit keys around that it is likely a worthwhile technique to be in a position to break these.
 It is one of the most credible and [conjectured][6] explanation for [claims of cryptanalytic breakthrough by the NSA][7].
 Also, dedicated hardware could change the picture someday; e.g. as outlined by Daniel Bernstein and Tanja Lange: [_Batch NFS_][8] (in [proceedings of SAC 2014][9], to appear; also in [Cryptology ePrint Archive][10], November 2014).